Digital & Tech Glossary

 Observability

-Ability to understand internal system state through external outputs.
+Ability to understand internal system state through external outputs, enabling faster debugging and proactive issue resolution in complex digital systems.

 P